Classroom Buildings

 Practicing, Performing and Meeting Space

-Charles A. Dana Auditorium, completed in 1961, is a proscenium theatre that seats 1,000 people and is used for major musical events as well as for lectures and conferences.
+Charles A. Dana Auditorium, completed in 1961, is a proscenium theater that seats 1,000 people and is used for major musical events as well as for lectures and conferences.
 The south wing houses teaching classrooms, music practice rooms and a large choir room for rehearsals and small informal concerts.
-The Mary Pemberton Moon Room is suitable in size and arrangement for worship, informal lectures and monthly faculty meetings.
-Dana Auditorium hosts classes from a variety of disciplines and houses offices for the music and the religious studies departments.
-In the summer, Dana is home to the Eastern Music Festival and the Eastern Philharmonic Orchestra.
+The Mary Pemberton Moon Room is suitable in size and arrangement for worship, informal lectures and meetings.
+Dana Auditorium hosts classes from a variety of disciplines and houses offices for the Music and the Religious Studies departments.
+In the summer, Dana is home to the Eastern Music Festival..

 Sternberger Auditorium, adjacent to Founders Hall, is a flexible performance space that seats up to 250 people and is equipped for stage productions, concerts, lectures and dances.